brikis98/yevgeniy-brikman-homepage/_posts/2018-08-12-the-10-to-1-rule-of-writing-and-programming.md

 So the 602 pages comes from 26,571 lines of text.
 The vast majority of those lines are in [AsciiDoc](https://www.methods.co.nz/asciidoc/), which is the Markdown-like language used in Atlas to write almost all the content.
-The rest consists of HTML and CSS, which are used in Atlas to define the layout and structure of the book, plus a whole bunch of other programming languages (Java, Ruby, Python, etc.) which are used in the many code examples throughout the book.
+The rest consists of HTML and CSS, which are used in Atlas to define the layout and structure of the book, plus a number of other programming languages (Java, Ruby, Python, etc.) which are used in the many code examples throughout the book.

 But the 602 pages and 26,571 lines we see are just the final result.
 They don't capture the roughly 10 months of